Football Predictions by Country

 Well, it wasn’t as I learned to know the hard way.
 I failed in the psychology of sports betting - especially the part where you ask a correct question but answer a wrong one.
 The question in this case was clear “Who will be the president”.
 I gave an answer “Donald Trump will get more votes”.
 This is clearly an answer to a different question.
 Now I can excuse my naivety by saying “I did not know”.
 Well, truth.
 But I had to pay for that anyways.
 How unfair!

 Besides that there are many surprises in sports betting, even on the daily basis.
 At the beginning the match begins with 0-0 and shit happens.
 There are no guarantees in sports!
 Each underdog can beat any team!
+Make sure to follow the football betting tips or value bets for tomorrow of Rowdie and combine them with critical thinking.
+Only then you can answer the question how to succeed in football betting.

 State run betting monopoly as a guarantee